TheTyrannicalOne/World-of-Warcraft/_retail_/Interface/AddOns/HandyNotes_DragonflightTreasures/RECENT_CHANGES.md

-## Changed in v36
+## Changed in v39

+* Show Initiate Radiya's new location on day 5 of the Lizi's Reins quest chain
-* More loot data obtained
+* More dirt locations
-* Some position fixes for rares in Thaldraszus
+* Fix so that loot shows more reliably on some map POIs